 It joins financial adviser Emirates Investment Bank, which is managing the sale and which began pitching the deal to potential buyers at the end of October, the second source said.

-The Gulf has seen a number of food industry deals this year, including for stakes in Saudi fast food chain Kudu and gourmet date brand Bateel, as investors seek to tap into sectors benefiting from spending by increasingly wealthy local consumers.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The Gulf has seen a number of food industry deals this year, including for stakes in Saudi fast food chain Kudu and gourmet date brand Bateel, as investors seek to tap into sectors benefiting from spending by increasingly wealthy local consumers.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.